tezpark/AlternateIconName-objC/README.md

-# AlternateAppIcon-example-objC
+# AlternateIconName-objC
-AlternateAppIcon example for objective-C
+AlternateIconName for objective-C

 # Info